 \section{Abstract}

-In a recent paper, Stasinski and Voll introduced a length-like statistic on hyperoctahedral groups and conjectured a product formula for this statistic's signed distribution over arbitrary descent classes.
-Stasinski and Voll proved this conjecture for a few special types of parabolic quotients.
-We prove this conjecture in full, showing it holds for all parabolic quotients.
-In the case that the descent class is a singleton, this formula gives the Poincar\'e polynomials for the varieties of symmetric matrices of a fixed rank.
+In a recent paper, Stasinski and Voll introduced a length-like statistic on hyperoctahedral groups and conjectured a product formula for this statistic's signed distribution over arbitrary quotients.
+Stasinski and Voll proved this conjecture for a few special types of quotients.
+We prove this conjecture in full, showing it holds for all quotients.
+In the case of signed permutations with at most one descent, this formula gives the Poincar\'e polynomials for the varieties of symmetric matrices of a fixed rank.